Web-n-Composite/crypto-hacks-list/README.md

-<p><code>QuadrigaCX</code>was the largest cryptocurrency exchange in Canada, owned by Gerald Cotten.&nbsp;<a href="https://www.bloomberg.com/news/articles/2019-02-04/crypto-exchange-founder-dies-leaves-behind-200-million-problem"><u>Cotten was the only person who knew how to access cold wallets</u></a>&nbsp;&nbsp;owned by the exchange.</p>
+QuadrigaCX was the largest cryptocurrency exchange in Canada, owned by Gerald Cotten.[Cotten was the only person](https://www.bloomberg.com/news/articles/2019-02-04/crypto-exchange-founder-dies-leaves-behind-200-million-problem) who knew how to access cold wallets owned by the exchange.

-<p>In December, during his honeymoon in India,&nbsp;&nbsp;<a href="https://archive.is/GAheG"><u>Cotten died</u></a>&nbsp;&nbsp;and took any information on how to access cold wallets to his grave.&nbsp;<code>QuadrigaCX</code>already experienced difficulties, there were rumors of bankruptcy, and with the death of Cotten, the stock exchange collapsed.&nbsp;<a href="https://decrypt.co/5853/complete-story-quadrigacx-190-million"><u>Conspiracy theories began to surface that Cotten was not actually dead</u></a>&nbsp;&nbsp;, he just pulled off a very elaborate exit scam.</p>
+In December, [during his honeymoon in India](https://archive.is/GAheG) Cotten died and took any information on how to access cold wallets to his grave QuadrigaCX already experienced difficulties, there were rumors of bankruptcy, and with the death of Cotten, the stock exchange collapsed.
+[Conspiracy theories](https://decrypt.co/5853/complete-story-quadrigacx-190-million) began to surface that Cotten was not actually dead, he just pulled off a very elaborate exit scam.

-<p>When the investigation into finances began&nbsp;<code>QuadrigaCX</code>, things took a strange turn.&nbsp;Six cold wallets were found to belong to&nbsp;<code>QuadrigaCX</code>.&nbsp;However, when investigators looked through the wallets, five of them&nbsp;&nbsp;<a href="https://www.bloomberg.com/news/articles/2019-03-01/quadriga-has-6-cold-wallets-but-they-don-t-hold-any-crypto"><u>were emptied around April 2018</u></a>&nbsp;&nbsp;.&nbsp;Nobody knows exactly what happened and the investigation is still ongoing.&nbsp;<a href="https://www.coindesk.com/quadrigacx-founders-widow-will-cough-up-9-million-to-repay-users"><u>Cotten’s widow voluntarily returned $9 million in assets from Cotten’s estate to pay users off</u></a>&nbsp;&nbsp;.</p>
+When the investigation into finances began QuadrigaCX, things took a strange turn.
+Six cold wallets were found to belong to QuadrigaCX.
+However, when investigators looked through the wallets, [five of them](https://www.bloomberg.com/news/articles/2019-03-01/quadriga-has-6-cold-wallets-but-they-don-t-hold-any-crypto) were emptied around April 2018.
+Nobody knows exactly what happened and the investigation is still ongoing.
+[Cotten’s widow](https://www.coindesk.com/quadrigacx-founders-widow-will-cough-up-9-million-to-repay-users) voluntarily returned $9 million in assets from Cotten’s estate to pay users off.

-<p>2020 update.
-A year later, what exactly happened to&nbsp;<code>QuadrigaCX</code>is still very unclear.&nbsp;It is still claimed that Cotten is not actually dead, and there have been several attempts to exhume his body.&nbsp;The original request was denied, however&nbsp;&nbsp;<a href="https://coingeek.com/lawyers-increase-pressure-for-quadrigacx-ceo/"><u>, a new request has been made by lawyers representing those who have lost their funds</u></a>&nbsp;&nbsp;.</p>
+*2020 update* A year later, what exactly happened to QuadrigaCX is still very unclear It is still claimed that Cotten is not actually dead, and there have been several attempts to exhume his body.
+The original request was denied, [however](https://coingeek.com/lawyers-increase-pressure-for-quadrigacx-ceo/) a new request has been made by lawyers representing those who have lost their funds.

-<p>There are also alleged ties to a shady bank in Panama called Crypto Capital.&nbsp;<a href="https://finance.yahoo.com/news/quadrigacx-lawyers-claim-crypto-capital-100021555.html?guccounter=1&amp;guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&amp;guce_referrer_sig=AQAAAHpAB2ko0IYfSMUCFf-d8wE8K9Q4OFNognHM_5yn8Zpa6-hhQwp3laK_kDt8cOxYfTEPMtg0YHQJRtN53C3kZ6iBkz3afwiICAWl8vwHyowl9C3fV3SLrT3mLwoWCcGllYVoph6h-8DNhrMb63px5PCM4v3dmG9djYkKNDy7zDBD"><u>Exchange lawyers suspect that some of the missing funds may be stored in Crypto Capital</u></a>&nbsp;&nbsp;, and have turned to all former users for help in this matter&nbsp;<code>QuadrigaCX</code>.</p>
+There are also alleged ties to a shady bank in Panama called [Crypto Capital](https://finance.yahoo.com/news/quadrigacx-lawyers-claim-crypto-capital-100021555.html?guccounter=1&amp;guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&amp;guce_referrer_sig=AQAAAHpAB2ko0IYfSMUCFf-d8wE8K9Q4OFNognHM_5yn8Zpa6-hhQwp3laK_kDt8cOxYfTEPMtg0YHQJRtN53C3kZ6iBkz3afwiICAWl8vwHyowl9C3fV3SLrT3mLwoWCcGllYVoph6h-8DNhrMb63px5PCM4v3dmG9djYkKNDy7zDBD) Exchange lawyers suspect that some of the missing funds may be stored in Crypto Capital, and have turned to all former users for help in this matter.

-<p>As of January 2020, the FBI is involved.&nbsp;<a href="https://thenextweb.com/hardfork/2020/01/15/cryptocurrency-bitcoin-quadrigacx-fbi-investigation-gerald-cotten-crypto/"><u>The FBI Victim Specialist contacts former users</u></a>&nbsp;&nbsp;and directs them to a portal where they can get more information.&nbsp;It remains unclear whether we will ever get answers about what actually happened on the exchange.</p>
+As of January 2020, [the FBI is involved](https://thenextweb.com/hardfork/2020/01/15/cryptocurrency-bitcoin-quadrigacx-fbi-investigation-gerald-cotten-crypto/) The FBI Victim Specialist contacts former users and directs them to a portal where they can get more information.
+It remains unclear whether we will ever get answers about what actually happened on the exchange.